status-im/nimbus-eth2/docs/e2store.md

 * `era-number` is the number of the _last_ era stored in the file - for example, the genesis era file has number 0 - as a 5-digit 0-filled decimal integer
 * `era-count` is the number of eras stored in the file, as a 5-digit 0-filled decimal integer
 * `short-historical-root` is the first 4 bytes of the last historical root in the last state in the era file, lower-case hex-encoded (8 characters), except the genesis era which instead uses the `genesis_validators_root` field from the genesis state.
-  * The root is available as `state.historical_roots[era - 1]` except genesis, whose historical root is all `0`
+  * The root is available as `state.historical_roots[era - 1]` except for genesis, which is `state.genesis_validators_root`
+  * Era files with multiple eras use the root of the highest era - this determines the earlier eras as well

-An era file containing the mainnet genesis is thus named `mainnet-00000000-0000-0001.era`, and the era after that `mainnet-40cf2f3c-0001-0001.era`.
+An era file containing the mainnet genesis is thus named `mainnet-00000-00001-4b363db9.era`, and the era after that `mainnet-00001-00001-40cf2f3c.era`.

 ## Structure